15 Jack Lord of the Flies Quotes With Page Numbers

 How does Jack abuse his power in Chapter 10?

-Jack starts abusing his power in Chapter 10 by belittling Ralph and making the group think he is an incompetent leader.
-He also manipulates the group by attempting to control the conch and kills Piggy in an extreme move to suppress an uprising.
+In Chapter 10, Jack starts abusing his power by belittling Ralph and making the group think he is an incompetent leader.
+He also manipulates the group by attempting to control the conch and killing Piggy in an extreme move to suppress an uprising.

 How does Jack get hurt in Chapter 7?